Step 2: Set the study area and reporting units; develop monitoring objectives

 Step 2b: Develop monitoring objectives

-- During this step, you will fill out either the Monitoring Objectives Table below or the Monitoring Objectives Worksheet in the terrestrial and aquatic benchmarks tools.
+- During this step, you will fill out either the Monitoring Objectives Table below or the Monitoring Objectives Worksheet in the terrestrial and lotic benchmarks tools.
 Instructions on how to fill out the Monitoring Objectives tables in the benchmark tools can be found in the benchmark tools themselves.

 - Identifying and documenting clear monitoring objectives is extremely important preparation for the data analysis phase of an AIM monitoring effort.
 Monitoring objectives must be identified before any data analysis can take place.

 - Begin by listing your management goals in Column 1 of the Monitoring Objectives Table.
 As you fill out the table each management goal should have one or more corresponding monitoring objectives.
-Aquatic projects with differing objectives among reporting units will need to complete a separate Monitoring Objectives Table for each reporting unit (see step 2a).
+Lotic projects with differing objectives among reporting units will need to complete a separate Monitoring Objectives Table for each reporting unit (see step 2a).

 - Monitoring objectives are quantitative statements that provide a means of evaluating whether management goals were achieved.
 Monitoring objectives should be specific, quantifiable, and attainable based on ecosystem potential, as well as resource availability, and the sensitivity of the methods.
 Quantitative monitoring objectives may be available in your resource management plans (e.g., for sage grouse, Clean Water Act requirements) or they may be developed in the monitoring planning process.